NikkelM/Notion-Steam-API-Integration/README.md

 *NOTE: The script will test your provided `config.json` against this schema, so make sure your configuration is valid.*

 Note that *only if* you want to fetch tag data, Steam requires you to be authenticated with your Steam account.
-For this, provide your Steam account name and password in the `steamUser` property of the configuration file.
+For this, provide your Steam account name in the `steamUser.accountName` property of the configuration file and your password via the `STEAM_PASSWORD` environment variable (see [Security](#security)).
 The integration does not transmit this data over the internet, everything is done locally.
 If you have Steam Guard enabled, you will also need to provide the Steam Guard code when running the integration.

 Once you have authenticated once, the integration will store a local refresh token for ~200 days before you need to log in again.
-You can then replace the `accountName` and `password` with the `useRefreshToken` property set to `true`, which will make the integration use the stored refresh token to authenticate you to the Steam API.
+You can then set the `useRefreshToken` property to `true`, which will make the integration use the stored refresh token to authenticate you to the Steam API without needing your password again.

 ### Properties